the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.5.6] TBD =

+* Fix - Prevent occasional issue with email content-type not being reset after Tickets emails were sent.
+Props to @jappleton in the forums for reporting this!
+[62976]

 = [4.5.5] 2017-09-06 =

 * Fix - Fixed issue where RSVP options would often fail to show up on custom post types (thanks to tvtap for reporting this issue!)
 [73052]